-Burundi's economic freedom score is 38.4, making its economy the 171st freest in the 2024 Index of Economic Freedom.
-Its rating has decreased by 3.5 points from last year, and Burundi is ranked 45th out of 47 countries in the Sub-Saharan Africa region.
+Burundi's economic freedom score is 39.7, making its economy the 170th freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 1.3 points from last year, and Burundi is ranked 44th out of 47 countries in the Sub-Saharan Africa region.
 The country's economic freedom score is lower than the world and regional averages.
-Burundi's economy is considered "repressed" according to the 2024 Index.
+Burundi's economy is considered "repressed" according to the 2025 Index.

 Burundi performs below world averages in many of the 10 economic freedoms.
-Very low scores for property rights and for corruption that undermines the rule of law reflect the fragile foundations of economic freedom.
-Many aspects of the entrepreneurial framework are subject to state interference.
-Burundi faces an uphill fight to improve the business environment while battling institutional challenges.
+Very low scores for property rights and for corruption that undermines the rule of law reflect the fragile foundations of economic freedom in Burundi.
+The entrepreneurial framework is subject to state interference, and improving the business environment while battling institutional challenges will be an uphill fight.
 Skilled labor is scarce, and formal employment is not widespread.
-The most recent available inflation rate is 18.9 percent.
+The most recent available inflation rate is 27.0 percent.
 Subsistence agriculture dominates the economy.